10 Stunning Shrubs For Pots & Small Gardens

 - Prefers full sun or partial shade.

-Recommended: Try Hebe “Pink Elephant” for its all-year-round pink, purple, cream and green leaves and white summer flowers.
+Try Hebe “Pink Elephant” for its all-year-round pink, purple, cream and green leaves and white summer flowers.
+I’ve seen it a few times and the foliage is noteworthy.

 Advice for Growing Shrub in Pots and Small Gardens

 Water More Often: Potted shrubs will require more frequent watering than those grown in the garden.
 The smaller the pot, the more frequent the shrub will need water.
-Also, pots located on hot patios and driveways or those in full sun will dry out quickly and may need watering several times a week.
+Also, my pots located on our hot patios and driveways dried out quickly and needed watering several times a week.

 More Fertiliser: Pots and containers can only hold so much nutritional content, and as shrubs are hungry, they will quickly deplete the food source, which should be topped up more often.
-The type and amount of fertiliser required will depend on the shrub, but a twice-a-month feed during the growing season is quite normal.
+The type and amount of fertiliser required will depend on the shrub, but I’ve found that a twice-a-month feed during the growing season is quite sufficient.

 Pot Size and Potting Up: Pot size is essential, and to prevent the shrub from growing too big too quickly, one should never move a potted shrub from a small pot to a huge one.
-It’s far better to increase the pot size incrementally over several years, some gardeners relocate to a slightly larger pot every 3-5 years or so, but the exact timing depends on the type of shrub and how well it’s performing.
+I found it far better to increase the pot size incrementally over several years.
+Some gardeners relocate to a slightly larger pot every 3-5 years or so, but the exact timing depends on the type of shrub and how well it’s performing.

-Pot Shape: Some shrubs are top-heavy and will topple tall narrow pots, so consider the shape of the pot; shallow, wide pots or those that are wider at the bottom are less likely to topple in the wind.
+Pot Shape: Some shrubs are top-heavy and will topple tall narrow pots, so consider the shape of the pot; I’ve found that shallow, wide pots or those that are wider at the bottom are less likely to topple in the wind.

 Discover More Garden Ideas and Plant Lists